Kriengkrai/xml2j-gen/README.md

 You have full access to the source code that does the intermediate transformations.

 **Maven in favour of Ant**

-I have no appetite in maintaining the ant build files.
+I have no appetite for maintaining the ant build files.
 Instead I have opted to go Maven.
 The code generator itself also now supports generation of a project POM file.

 **Dependencies**

 The code generator relies on the Saxon XSLT and XQuery Processor (SAXON 6.5.5), which is included in the libs subdirectory.
 You can also get it from here: http://prdownloads.sourceforge.net/saxon/saxon6-5-5.zip

 If you need to generate an XSD from XML, I recommend: https://devutilsonline.com/xsd-xml/generate-xsd-from-xml